 Epona are proud to announce a new artist to the rosta; Tony Nyland, a singer/songwriter of high pedigree.
-His new album, Slowly To The Moon, (EPO019) a collection of ten new songs with just Tony and guitar (and occasional keyboard) is scheduled for release at the end of January 2017.
+His new album, Slowly To The Moon, (EPO019) a collection of ten new songs with just Tony and guitar (and occasional keyboard) was released at the end of January 2017.
 There are also plans to re-release his No More Bleeding Hearts with The Bilious Brothgers, previously only available on cassette, in the very near future.

-Mike Billington’s new album Imbolc is now mastered and ready for manufacture.
-Release date will be 1st February 2017 with a catalogue number of EPO018.
+Mike Billington’s new album Imbolc was released on 1st February 2017 with a catalogue number of EPO018.
 Imbolc is a collection of teraditional songs and tunes on which Mike plays guitar, Appalachian dulcimer, bowed psaltery, oboe, recorders, crumhorns, dudy, Bulgarian djura gaida, Swedish sackpipa and varoious percussion.
 Session musicians include Maartin Allcock, Mike Harding, Phil Davenport, Rory Scammell, Mickey Van Gelder, Karen Dyson, Shelley Rainey, Iain Bowley, Willy Simpson and Sonny Condell and Leo O’Kelly of Tir na n’Og.

 Furthermore, Joe Beard’s gothic masterpiece telling the stories of the myths and legends of Alderley Edge has been available in two separate recordings; one by Joe Beard and Friends and the other by folk rock band King’s Ransom.
 These are available in the shop for the normal price of £10 each but can now both be purchased as a pair for £15.